The Windlestone Foundation

 Governance and Leadership

-The foundation is registered as a Charitable Incorporated Organization (CIO) and maintains up-to-date reporting with the Charity Commission.
+The foundation is registered as a Charitable Incorporated Organisation (CIO) with two trustees who receive no remuneration, payments, or benefits from the charity.
+The foundation maintains up-to-date reporting with the Charity Commission.

 How to Apply